apache/echarts-doc/en/option/partial/mark-line.md

 ) }}

 #${prefix} label(Object)
-Format of this data label,`label` of starting point and finishing point item will be merged together.
+Label of this data item, which will be merged with `label` of starting point and ending point.
 ##${prefix} normal(Object)
 {{ use: mark-line-label(
     prefix='##'+${prefix}